patriciomaseda/react-training/README.md

 ```

 ###Why className?
 You'll notice that React uses className instead of the traditional DOM class.
-From the docs, "Since JSX is JavaScript, identifiers such as class and for are discouraged as XML attribute names.
-Instead, React DOM components expect DOM property names like className and htmlFor, respectively."
+From the docs, _"Since JSX is JavaScript, identifiers such as class and for are discouraged as XML attribute names.
+Instead, React DOM components expect DOM property names like className and htmlFor, respectively."_

-###What are props???

 Which one do you like more? :sunglasses: